-At the top of the occupational ladder, men in the urban Northwest were usually very wellpaid.
-While median real earnings for clerical and craft workers in the Northwest were below B.C. levels, they were similar to those reported in the east.
-Less-skilled workers in the rural Northwest were conspicuously poorly paid.38 There are two main reasons why unskilled men may have done worse in the Northwest than in B.C.
+workers in the Northwest were below B.C. levels, they were similar to those reported in the east.
+Less-skilled workers in the rural Northwest were conspicuously poorly paid.37 There are two main reasons why unskilled men may have done worse in the Northwest than in B.C.
 It was fairly cheap to travel to and from Winnipeg, with low-skilled workers readily going there for the harvest.
-Such temporary members of the western labour force would not have been enumerated in the West in April, 1901, but their
+Such temporary members of the western labor force would not have been enumerated in the West in April 1901, but their presence each summer eliminated labor shortages.
+The negative effects of 1900's poor harvest were also probably particularly severe for less skilled workers in rural areas.